 Tea in its purest form.
 The Tea Centre carefully selects our pai mu tan and yin zhen white teas for their freshness and flavour.
-Our white tea varieties are quality-tested in Germany and deliver unbeatable satisfaction cup after cup.
+We quality test our white tea varieties in Germany, which therefore ensures that we deliver unbeatable satisfaction cup after cup.

 Free shipping is available for all orders over $70.
 Alternatively, pop into one of The Tea Centre's 9 tea shops located in Queensland, New South Wales and the ACT.

 What is white tea?

 White tea is the least processed of all the traditional tea types and, therefore, the most subtle tea offering fresh and floral flavours.
 Picked from the tip of the tea bush, our refreshing white teas have less caffeine than other alternatives since the tea leaves are not rolled or fermented.
 Here at The Tea Centre, we have a gorgeous range of delicious white teas for you to enjoy.

 The name ‘white tea’ is in reference to the silvery-white appearance of the fine hair that covers the newly formed tea bud and small leaves.
 When brewed, white teas are actually a pale yellow in colour.
 White teas are mostly derived from plucked tea buds, although sometimes the first, second and occasionally third leaf may also be used in production depending on the grade of white tea.
 The price of white tea often reflects the quality of the blend, with higher grades consisting of only buds whereas the lower grades will include large leaves.
 Generally, white teas produced only with buds tend to be the palest and most expensive grades of tea.